Sheerwin02/Chrome-Content-Summarizer/README.md

 ## Create a .env file and add your Google AI API key

 `echo "VITE_API_KEY=your_api_key_here" > .env`
+*You need to add the translation_api key as VITE_TRANSLATE_API_KEY in your .env file too.

 ## Run the program